How to report a car accident in Alberta

 - There is any injury, even minor

-If you aren't sure how much the damage is, and whether or not it meets the $2000 marker, you can obtain an estimate first.
-Bear in mind that Alberta law prohibits any auto repair shop from making repairs on a car with damage in excess of $2000 unless it has a sticker indicating that the accident has been reported to the police.
-If you aren't sure about the damage amount but suspect it’s close to the $2000 mark, you should go file a report.
+If you aren't sure how much the damage is, and whether it meets the $2,000 threshold, you can obtain an estimate first.
+Bear in mind that Alberta law prohibits any auto repair shop from making repairs on a car with damage in excess of $2,000 unless it has a sticker indicating that the accident has been reported to the police.
+If you aren't sure about the damage amount but suspect it’s close to the $2,000 mark, you should file a report.
 Go to the nearest police station and file a Collision Report Form.

 The terms of your insurance policy require you to report any accident you are involved in to the insurance company as soon as possible; failure to do so could have consequences for your claim.